 New owners: this is where the trunk key goes.

 Here is an original paint 85.5 Pininfarina Spider Europa.
-This car came to the USA via a serviceman from Italy.
+This car came to the USA via a serviceman who was in the US Airforce in Germany.
+He bought it when it was new as a US spec car.
+(This is how most of these last Spiders came to USA.
 The owner who sent the photo was a bit hesitant as it was not cleaned up for photo... we think it looks great in its natural state.... ready to drive some more.
+Duke bought it 13 years ago.
 A great look with the black leather and Rosso Vivo red paint.
+What a great car... bought smartly when few were paying attention.
 Thanks Duke.

 Please send more 85.5 Photos to share.